Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Introduction

 The main objective of this manuscript is to provide sharp upper bounds on the size of integral polytopes with exactly one interior integral point.
 Note that standard notation and terminology is defined at the beginning of Section~\ref{sec:results}.
 For given $k \in \N \cup \{0\}$, we introduce the following two families of polytopes:

-Given an integer $k \ge 1$ and a dimension $d \in \N$, $\Pd{k}$ is finite up to to affine transformations which preserve the integer lattice $\Z^d$ and thus, in particular, $\Sd{k}$ is finite as well.
+Given an integer $k \ge 1$ and a dimension $d \in \N$, the set $\Pd{k}$ is finite up to affine transformations which preserve the integer lattice $\Z^d$.
+In particular, $\Sd{k}$ is finite as well.
 A natural way to prove finiteness of $\Pd{k}$ and $\Sd{k}$ is to bound the volume of their elements from above in terms of $k$ and $d$.
-This was first done by Hensley \cite{MR688412} in 1983. \\ In order to obtain a volume bound, he proved a lower bound on the minimal barycentric coordinate of the single interior integral point of $S \in \Sd{1}$.
-The minimal barycentric coordinate is closely linked to the coefficient of asymmetry of $S$ about its interior integral point.
-The intersection of each line through the interior integral point with $S$ is divided into two parts by this point.
-For each line, consider the ratio between the two parts.
+This was first done by Hensley \cite{MR688412}.

+In order to obtain a volume bound for $\Sd{1}$, Hensley proved a lower bound on the minimal barycentric coordinate of the single interior integral point of $S \in \Sd{1}$.
+The minimal barycentric coordinate is in one-to-one correspondence to the so-called coefficient of asymmetry of $S$ about its interior integral point.
+The coefficient of asymmetry is defined as follows: the intersection of each line through the interior integral point with $S$ is divided into two parts by this point.
+For each line, consider the ratio between the lengths of these two parts.
 Then the coefficient of asymmetry is the maximum of these ratios.
-It is easy to observe (see also \rescite{MR1996360}{(3)}) that for $S \in \Sd{1}$, the coefficient of asymmetry about its interior integral point is the same as $\frac{1}{\beta} - 1$, where $\beta$ denotes the minimal barycentric coordinate of this point.
+It is easy to observe that for $S \in \Sd{1}$, the coefficient of asymmetry about its interior integral point is equal to $\frac{1}{\beta} - 1$, where $\beta$ is the minimal barycentric coordinate of this point; see also \rescite{MR1996360}{(3)}.
 Hensley's results led him to conjecture the following: The simplex $\conv(\{o, s_1 e_1, \ldots, s_d e_d\}) \in \Sd{1}$ has maximal coefficient of asymmetry among all elements of $\Sd{1}$, where $(s_i)_{i \in \N}$ denotes the \emph{Sylvester sequence}, which is given by